kiliandangendorf/hsh-favs-linkerd-prototype/README.md

 ### Services
 In `src/docker` you find all files to create services in Docker-Images.
 This Images are used in `src/svc` kubernetes yamls.
-To bring all together you find in `src` sh files for easy useage.
+To bring all together you find in `src` sh files for easy usage.

 ### Traefik as Ingress Controller